 GFCI and AFCI Outlets

-Updating the electrical system of an older Tacoma home is essential for handling the increased electrical loads from modern appliances and systems.
+Updating the electrical system of an older University Place home is essential for handling the increased electrical loads from modern appliances and systems.
 One of the most important upgrades to make for a home or business is to change out older outlets for newer ones that increase safety.

 These are GFCI (ground-fault circuit interrupter) and AFCI (arc-fault circuit interrupter) outlets.